Artist In Residence

 Program Description

 The LUX Center for the Arts is dedicated to transforming lives through art.
-We are a community of art lovers providing education through art classes, artist in residency programs, gallery exhibitions, and community outreach.
-We believe the LUX can help people make meaningful connections to art regardless of who they are.
+We are a community of art lovers providing education through art classes, artist in residency programs, gallery exhibitions, and community building.
+We believe that LUX can help people make meaningful connections to art regardless of who they are.

 This isn’t just an opportunity to focus on creating your own work.
-It is an opportunity to gain inspiration and perspective in a dynamic multi-faceted contemporary art environment.
-Come and experience how your work can help us to connect a community to the power of art.
+It is an opportunity to gain inspiration and perspective in a dynamic, multi-faceted contemporary art environment.

 Eligibility

-International artists may apply but you must already have a visa that allows you to work.
-Artists-in-Residence are employees of the LUX and must be able to receive pay for their stipends and teaching compensation.
+International artists may apply but you must already have a visa that allows them to work.
+Artists-in-Residence are employees of LUX and must be able to receive pay for their stipends and teaching compensation.
 LUX is unable to sponsor visa applications.

 Selection Process

-Residents are selected by a panel consisting of LUX staff members.
-The residency term is one year and may be renewed for a second year.
-We try to have 4 residents at any given time representing a mix of media expertise: one potter, one sculptor, one draw/painter, and one printmaker.
-Other media will be considered so long as they are physical (non-digital); such as fibers, paper-crafting, metals, mixed media or similar.
+Residents are selected by a panel consisting of LUX staff members and current residents.
+The interview process consists of virtual screening calls.
+We are able to host up to four residents at once and aim for a mix of skills and techniques.
+One example might be: one potter, one sculptor, one drawer/painter, and one other media specialist.
+Media will be considered so long as they are physical (non-digital); such as fibers, paper-crafting, metals, mixed media or similar.
+We encourage artists who work in multiple media formats to apply.
+Artists will not be restricted to teaching in any one format and are encouraged to offer cross-discipline classes.

 Inclusivity at the center.